 Documentation is considered confidential information and does not become part of your permanent record.
 It is not normally shared with other campus offices without your written consent.
-All documentation is kept by the Associate Dean of Studies & Disability Services in the Dean of Studies office.
+All documentation is kept by the Director of the Office of Access and Disability Services.

 How are accommodations determined?

-In the beginning of each semester, if you are registered with Disability Services (have submitted acceptable supporting documentation), the Associate Dean invites you to meet with her, and together you discuss what reasonable accommodations you may need.
-When necessary, the Associate Dean will work with other departments of the College to coordinate these accommodations.
+In the beginning of each semester, if you are registered with the Office of Access and Disability Services (have submitted acceptable supporting documentation), the Director invites you to meet with him, and together you discuss what reasonable accommodations you may need.
+When necessary, the Director will work with other departments of the College to coordinate these accommodations.
 Neither previously received accommodations nor recommendations made by the diagnosing professional are automatically provided.
 Accommodations are determined by the current or anticipated impact of your disability in the Sarah Lawrence educational setting.
 There are no cookie cutter accommodations; they are determined on a case-by-case basis.
 It is your responsibility to request modifications if the provided accommodations are not effective.